Giacinto Facchetti: Calciopoli

+In a 2011 interview, Public Prosecutor Giuseppe Narducci stated: "Facchetti committed no crime.
+Those phone calls have no criminal value.
+They have nothing to do with the power structure we uncovered, which governed all of Italian professional football.
+It was something unique, unprecedented in the past, an association that brought together not only individuals and clubs, primarily Luciano Moggi's, but also parts of federal structures.
+The association controlled the referee designators.
+Calciopoli-bis?
+A furious campaign to make everyone appear guilty.
+They want to make Facchetti's phone calls look similar to Moggi's, but that's not the case at all."

 Legacy

 In March 2004, Pelé named Facchetti one of the Top 125 greatest living footballers as part of FIFA's 100th anniversary celebrations.

 Following Facchetti's death in 2006, he was named one of the year's Golden Foot "Football Legends", and was also the recipient of the FIFA Presidential Award.
 Known for his discipline as well as his playing ability throughout his career, the Premio internazionale Giacinto Facchetti was also established in his honour later that year, and is currently awarded annually to a football personality who was stood out for their honesty, correct behaviour, and sportsmanship.
 Also after his death, the Campionato Nazionale Primavera included Facchetti's name for the official renaming of the championship to Campionato Primavera Tim – Trofeo Giacinto Facchetti.
 His former club, Inter, posthumously retired the number 3 shirt in his honour.

 On 22 September 2008, a square in the town of Cesano Maderno, Metropolitan City of Milan, was renamed in honour of Facchetti.
 Facchetti is featured in the football video game FIFA 14s Classic XI – a multi-national all-star team, along with compatriots Bruno Conti, Gianni Rivera, and Franco Baresi.
 In 2015, he was posthumously inducted into the Italian Football Hall of Fame.